Doyle4/PPPwnUI-by-Aldo-Vargas/USB_Drive/payloads/README.md

 ## Changelog:

+### PPPwn-1.0320
+Fixed a compilation warning

 ### PPPwn-1.0319
 Tried to fix rest mode, but it's not very effective.

+### PPPwn-1.0318
+Updating the submodule PPPwn to the latest version

 ### PPPwn-1.0317
 Eliminated old files and utilizes the SDK